Falko Weißpflog

 Falko Weißpflog (born March 26, 1954) is an East German former ski jumper who competed from 1977 to 1980.

 Career

 On 5 March 1976, he set the ski jumping world record distance at 174 metres (571 ft) on Heini-Klopfer-Skiflugschanze hill in Oberstdorf, West Germany.
 The record only lasted 2 days, as Toni Innauer (Austria) jumped 176 metres (577 ft) on 7 March.

 He won a bronze medal in the individual large hill competition at the 1978 FIS Nordic World Ski Championships in Lahti.

-Weißpflog's best non-world championship career finish was fourth on three separate occasions, twice in 1978 and once in 1980.
+Weißpflog's best non-world championship career finish was fourth on three occasions, twice in 1978 and once in 1980.
 Rock singer Falco took his stage name from Weißpflog.